Canine Pigment Type Switch

 • ky is the wild type and does not interfere with coat colors.

-A ghost tan phenotype enables A locus pattern bleed-through in KB dogs.
+A ghost tan phenotype enables A locus pattern bleed-through in some KB dogs.

 Summary